 Extending MyBatis Generator

 MyBatis Generator (MBG) is designed for extensibility.
-All code generation is performed using a simple DOM representation of Java and XML elements.
+All code generation activities are performed using a simple DOM representation of Java, Kotlin, and XML elements.

 The Java DOM is included in the package org.mybatis.generator.api.dom.java